Hollins baronets

-The Hollins Baronetcy, of Greyfriars in the parish of Broughton in the Northern Division of the County Palatine of Lancaster, was a title in the Baronetage of the United Kingdom.
+The Hollins Baronetcy, of Greyfriars in the parish of Broughton in the Northern Division of the County Palatine of Lancaster, now suburb of Fulwood, was a title in the Baronetage of the United Kingdom.
 It was created on 29 November 1907 for Frank Hollins, head of Horrockses, Crewdson and Co, cotton spinners and manufacturers.
 The title became extinct on the death of the third Baronet in 1963.